osbuild/bootc-image-builder/README.md

 $ podman machine start
 ```

+## ✍ Prerequisites

+The package `osbuild-selinux` or equivalent osbuild SELinux policies must be installed in the system running
+`bootc-image-builder`.

 ## 🚀 Examples

 The following example builds a `centos-bootc:stream9` bootable container into a QCOW2 image for the architecture you're running